Lobodzinski/Machine_Learning/README.md

 ### Tools:

-according to the article:
-"Qualitative Activity Recognition of Weight Lifting Exercises" (Eduardo Velloso, Andreas Bulling, Hans Gellersen, Wallace Ugulino & Hugo Fuks) available on the URL: http://groupware.les.inf.puc-rio.br/har I use:
+For analysis of the data [1] I use:

 A) Tree-based prediction method (CART)
 r-package: rpart